-This is our 34th annual conference and, having been to Torquay, Scarborough, Leicester, Llandudno, Plymouth, Blackpool, Portsmouth, Harrogate and Brighton, we are now going into cyberspace!
+This was our 34th annual conference and, having been to Torquay, Scarborough, Leicester, Llandudno, Plymouth, Blackpool, Portsmouth, Harrogate and Brighton, this year we ventured into cyberspace!

 2021 is arguably going to see the most complex set of polls ever held across Great Britain.
 Issues relating to combined polls, requirements for public safety, anticipated staff shortages, the potential demand for absent votes are all making 6 May a difficult project to manage.

 2020 saw a reformed canvass that removed some resource burden on EROs and used data to streamline processes for electors.
 However, delivering the canvass in a pandemic landscape meant that plans were often adjusted and analysis of the effectiveness more difficult to judge.

 We hoped that the AEA Annual Conference 2021 would provide delegates with both an opportunity to look back and to look forward.
 It considered the canvass and tried to help members to plan for changes they may want ahead of the second reformed canvass.
 It looked in detail at the issues for the 2021 polls and assisted those attending to understand the new requirements placed upon them.
 It also looked to the future at the UK Government’s plans for change ahead of the next UK Parliamentary general election.

 As well as a range of plenary sessions, there were four workshops that provided delegates with an opportunity to explore key areas in more detail.

 For the workshops, you can now download the handouts for each one but please be aware that these are accessible to logged in members only.

 Workshop One – ERO performance standards Download the Workshop 1 Handout